An Indecent Obsession

 An Indecent Obsession is a 1981 novel by Australian author Colleen McCullough.

+It was adapted into a film in 1985.

 Summary

 To the battle-broken soldiers in her care, nurse Honour Langtry is a precious, adored reminder of the world before the war.
 Then Michael Wilson arrives under a cloud of mystery and shame to change everything.
 A damaged and decorated hero, a man of secrets and silent pain, soon he alone possesses Honour's selfless heart—inciting tense and volatile passions that can only lead to jealousy, violence, and death.

-Film

-The novel was turned into a 1985 film.